Card transactions

 Customer onboarding

-This initial step will perform three calls to Findity
+This initial step performs three API calls:

 Add card to user